Fixed Collections¶

 FixedArray<N>¶

-A fixed-length array whose storage lives inline in its container. default(FixedArray8<float3>) gives you 8 zeroed slots; there's nothing to initialize.
+A fixed-length array stored inline. default(FixedArray8<float3>) gives 8 zeroed slots; nothing to initialize.

 using Trecs.Collections;